aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Deploy_host_pools_and_session_hosts_with_the_Azure_portal_ADDS.md

    Register-AzResourceProvider -ProviderNamespace Microsoft.DesktopVirtualization
    ```

 1. Within the Remote Desktop session to **az140-dc-vm11**, start Microsoft Edge and navigate to the [Azure portal](https://portal.azure.com).
-If prompted, sign in by using the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.
+If prompted, sign in by using the Microsoft Entra ID credentials of the user account with the Owner role in the subscription you are using in this lab.

      * Email/Username: <inject key="AzureAdUserEmail"></inject>